EV Charger Idle Fee Cost Calculator for Session Overstay Charges

 - Idle cost (billable idle minutes × idle fee rate)

-What each input means (and where to find it)
+What each EV charger idle-fee input means

 - Energy cost: